 (3) Butt welding

-Butt welding is a resistance welding method to weld the weldment along the whole contact surface.
+Butt welding is a process in resistance welding that joins two workpieces along their entire contact surface.

 Resistance butt welding

 Resistance butt welding is a process in which two workpieces are joined together end-to-end in a butt joint and are then heated to a plastic state by resistance heat.
 Pressure is then applied to complete the welding process.
 This method is typically used for welding workpieces with simple shapes, small diameters or lengths less than 20mm, and low strength requirements.